Time-Domain Moment Matching for Second-Order Systems [Extended Version]: Two-Sided Moment Matching

 \section{Two-Sided Moment Matching}

-This section presents a two-sided time-domain moment matching approach to obtain a unique reduced model with $\nu$ dimensions that matches both the moments of \eqref{sys:2o} at interpolation points in the two distinct sets $\sigma(S)$ and $\sigma(Q)$, simultaneously.
+This section presents a two-sided second-order time-domain moment matching approach to obtain a unique $\nu$-order model matching both the moments of \eqref{sys:2o} at interpolation points in two distinct sets $\sigma(S)$ and $\sigma(Q)$, simultaneously.